itmayziii/gatsby-plugin-webpack-entry/README.md

 Webpack entries and therefore must be named.
 This plugin will verify your named entry points do not collide with Gatsby's.
 * The value should be an absolute path like `path.resolve(__dirname, 'src', 'super-app.js')`

-`webpackStatsFilePath`: `string` _(optional)_
-* Specify a path to a custom webpack.stats.json file, this would be rare to use as if gatsby was compiling somewhere else besides the public directory.
-* The value should be an absolute path like `path.resolve(__dirname, 'other-public', 'webpack.stats.json')`

 ### Example
 ```javascript
 module.exports = {